MicrosoftDocs/dynamics365smb-docs/invoicing/give-discount.md

 ---
 title: Grant a discount | Invoicing
-description: Give customers a discount on the invoice or on individual lines.
+description: Give your customer a discount on the invoice.
+You can give a discount on the whole document or on individual lines.
 author: edupont04

 ms.service: dynamics365-business-central